 Internists located in Cheshire, CT & Guilford, CT

 Moles and skin tags are usually benign, or noncancerous, but are sometimes unaesthetic or suspicious looking.
 When you need a mole checked out or removed, consult the team of doctors at Internal Medicine of Greater New Haven.
 With an emphasis on prevention, they can help identify moles that could be precancerous and treat them.
-If you live in Hamden, Connecticut, or the surrounding area, call the office or use the online booking agent to schedule a skin check today.
+If you live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, or the surrounding area, call the office or use the online booking agent to schedule a skin check today.

 Moles usually appear in your first 25 years of life — and you may acquire 10-40 by adulthood.
-They’re the result of cells in the skin growing in a cluster.
-Usually, they’re brown or black, but may darken some due to hormones produced during adolescence and pregnancy and after sun exposure.
+They are the result of cells in the skin growing in a cluster.
+Usually, they’re brown or black, but may darken some due to hormones produced during adolescence pregnancy, or after sun exposure.